ouznoreyni/ouznoreyni/README.md

-## Hi there, i'm Ousmane DIOP  from Senegal 🇸🇳
+## Hi there, i'm Ousmane DIOP,  from Senegal 🇸🇳

 A fullstack web developer specializiing in mostly JS, but also write Python, PHP and some other stuff.